consbio/databasin-arcgis-geoprocessing-tools/docs/index.rst

 ``hg pull --update`` to update to the latest changes in the branch you used above (make sure you are on ``develop`` for the latest changes or ``master`` for the latest stable changes.

+.. note:: this will overwrite your settings file.
+Make sure to update it (below).

+Once you have pulled and updated to the latest changes, simply restart the geoprocessing service.

 Configuration
 =============

 Once you have installed this package, you will need to configure ``settings.py`` to point to the correct folder locations on your server.
 Please make sure that the ArcGIS server process has write permissions on the location of the log file.

+Unless you are editing the source code and packaging yourself (above), you will need to edit the this file from its installed location on ArcGIS server.
+For us, this is:
+``/opt/arcgis/server/usr/directories/arcgissystem/arcgisinput/databasin_arcgis_geoprocessing_tools.GPServer/extracted/v101/settings.py``

+This will need to be done each time you deploy a new version of the tool because the ArcGIS deployment process deletes the previously deployed files.

 Testing